Deformations of Dimer Models: Dimer models and perfect matching polygons

 Next, we assign a lattice polygon to each dimer model.
-For this purpose, we will introduce the notion of perfect matchings, and we construct the polygon called the \emph{perfect matching polygon}.
+For this purpose, we will introduce the notion of perfect matchings, and we construct a polygon called the \emph{perfect matching polygon}.

-\begin{definition} A \emph{perfect matching} (or \emph{dimer configuration}) on a dimer model $\Gamma$ is a subset $\sfP$ of $\Gamma_1$ such that each node is the end point of precisely one edge in $\sfP$. \end{definition}
+\begin{Definition}A \emph{perfect matching} (or \emph{dimer configuration}) on a dimer model $\Gamma$ is a subset $\sfP$ of $\Gamma_1$ such that each node is the end point of precisely one edge in $\sfP$. \end{Definition}

-In general, every dimer model does not necessarily have a perfect matching.
-In this paper, we will mainly discuss consistent dimer models, and such a dimer model has a perfect matching.
-Moreover, we can extend this perfect matching $\sfP$ to the one on $\widetilde{\Gamma}$ via the universal cover $\RR^2\rightarrow\TT$.
-We call this a \emph{perfect matching} on $\widetilde{\Gamma}$, and use the same notion $\sfP$.
+In general, not every dimer model necessarily has a perfect matching.
+In this paper, we will mainly discuss consistent dimer models, and such dimer models have perfect matchings.
+Moreover, we can extend a perfect matching $\sfP$ to one on $\widetilde{\Gamma}$ via the universal cover $\RR^2\rightarrow\TT$.
+We call this a \emph{perfect matching} on $\widetilde{\Gamma}$, and use the same notation $\sfP$.
 For example, some perfect matchings on the dimer model given in Figure~\ref{ex_dimer_4b} are shown in Figure~\ref{pm_4b}.
 (This dimer model has eight perfect matchings in total.)

 We say that a dimer model is \emph{non-degenerate} if every edge is contained in some perfect matchings.
-It is known that this non-degeneracy condition is equivalent to the \emph{strong marriage condition}, that is, the dimer model has an equal numbers of black and white nodes and every proper subset of the black nodes of size $n$ is connected to at least $n+1$ white nodes (see e.g., \cite[Remark~2.12]{Bro}).
+It is known that this non-degeneracy condition is equivalent to the \emph{strong marriage condition}; that is, the dimer model has equal numbers of black and white nodes and every proper subset of the black nodes of size $n$ is connected to at least $n+1$ white nodes (e.g., \cite[Remark~2.12]{Bro}).